 Almost anything can be reproduced and added to a centralized database, making it impossible to keep unique work unique.

 With Bitcoin, however, nothing can be duplicated and all data on the blockchain is provably unique.
 This is one of the reasons Bitcoin is better than gold.

 Can gold be duplicated?
 Well there is a lot of fake gold going around, and anyone buying it always has a nagging doubt about its authenticity.

 You can prove Bitcoin’s authenticity immediately, and because its all coded into the protocol nothing can be done to disrupt it.

 This is because the network is secured with over 800,000 petaFLOPS of processing power, which is distributed on hundreds of thousands of devices on all corners of the world.

-Bitcoin is the most secure network ever created, and it has never been hacked.
+Bitcoin is the most secure network ever created, and has never been hacked.
 And to change anything in the Bitcoin protocol, you have to get the majority consensus from all the network of miners and nodes.